RelativitySpace/sim_candidates_proj/README.md

 ![Directed Energy Deposition with laser](/images/ded2.png)

-Check out the video of the described process in /videos/print.mp4
+Check out the [video](https://github.com/RelativitySpace/sim_candidates_proj/raw/master/videos/print.mp4) of the described process.

 The goal is to simulate around three inches of straight deposition and capture maxim depth of molten material throughout the deposition.